gcbrains/brand/README.md

 Thinks we still consider;
   - (oVo) might be used when logo cannot be used

-## Social media profiles
+## Profile Pictures

-Use square logo marks for social media profiles and let them crop it for you.
+Don't use regular logomark, use thumbnail logomarks in profile pictures and let it crop it for you.

 ![Logomark Primary Thumbnail](./assets/logo/png/medium-128px/logomark-primary-thumbnail-128h.png)
 ![Logomark Secondary Thumbnail](./assets/logo/png/medium-128px/logomark-secondary-thumbnail-128h.png)